 - 1. Excavation activities shall be performed in a manner that minimizes worker exposure and protects the environment from site contaminants. - 2.
 A designated work area shall be established around PFAS-contaminated excavation areas (see yellow hashed areas in diagram to the right: Contaminated Excavation Work Area Boundary).
 Soils will be excavated with excavators and loaded into dump trucks.
 For soils that will be stockpiled, dump trucks will transport soils across the project site to PFAS-contaminated material storage cell, reverse into the site through a single access point, and dump materials directly onto an approved liner.
 Soils will then be high-piled using a front-end loader. - 3.
 All equipment leaving the PFAS-contaminated work area will be decontaminated (see Decontamination Procedures below) before driving to the stockpile area.
-If equipment comes into contamination to the stockpile area. - driving to the stockpile area.
-If equipment comes into contact with contaminated soil in the stockpile area, it will also be decontaminated prior to leaving the stockpile area. - 4.
-If contaminated soil that is to be returned to its original site needs to be temporarily stored, it will be placed on a lined containment area near where the material came from, covered and flagged
+If equipment comes into contact with contaminated soil in the stockpile area, it will also be decontaminated prior to leaving the stockpile area.